 The Museum is managed and maintained entirely by volunteers.

-- The newly-tuned Grand Theatre piano
+- The newly-tuned Grand Theatre

-is a long-awaited addition to the
+piano is a long-awaited addition to

-foyer.
-It has already produced a
+the foyer.
+It has already produced

-couple of Happy Birthdays and
+some Happy Birthdays and

 Looking for gifts?